SanderKoreman/aboutyourcrowd/README.md

 <h2>Under the hood</h2>

-<p>So, how does About Your Crowd work behind the scenes?
+<p>How does About Your Crowd work behind the scenes?
 We use the official Twitter API to scrape tweets with the searched hashtag included.
 Every word in those tweets get a so called 'Happiness Score' from the word list of Hedonometer.org, a platform that monitors the average Happiness Score on Twitter.
 The lowest scoring word has a 1.3 connected to it ('terrorist'), the highest scoring word an 8.5 ('laughter').
 We store every score and calculate an average, that's displayed on screen.
 Along with the score comes a short list of the 'happiest' and 'saddest' words.<p>

 <p> <b>About Your Crowd in short:</b> </p>
 <ul>